 • Any motorized vessel, including jet skis

-• Any vessels documented by the US Coast Guard that remain in North Carolina for over 90 consecutive days
+• Any vessels documented by the U.S. Coast Guard that remain in North Carolina for over 90 consecutive days

 • Any sailboat longer than 14 feet at the load waterline